pabloripoll/localadmin/README.md

 In the other hand, for Dockerized projects or directly served in other ports, like: NodeJS *(w/PM2)*, .NET or JAVA, it will create an server block for NGINX with reversed proxy to the desired port.

 ## Minimum requirements
+Linux OS with Debian 8+ or Ubuntu 16+
 NGINX on port:80 \
 Apache2 \
 PHP FPM